MICR5840 Research Practicum in Infectious Diseases Part 2

 - Unit Coordinator(s)

 - Associate Professor Christopher Peacock and Professor Barbara Chang

 - Unit rules

-- Unit availability is subject to availability of placements.
+- Unit is not offered every year, as availability is subject to availability of placements.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.